FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task3.md

 end
 ```

-3. Once you paste the above content, you will see a prompt like below.
-Type Y.
+3. Once you paste the above content, you will see a prompt like below. select Y.

     **vwanXX-sdfw-wdmc4mms~000 (standalone-cluster) # end**